As9xm/dnsdoggy/README.md

 # dnsdoggy
-check the DNS and give its IP
+check the DNS and give its IP, and check if it was based on hoster or no